-• STUDENT HEALTH SERVICES
+STUDENT HEALTH SERVICES

-In the event the student needs medical attention, we will provide medical treatment as is necessary.
-GLAA's nurse visits both dormitories every school morning and is on-call throughout the day.
-If needed, transportation to medical facilities can be provided by the school, at the parents' expense.
+In the event a student needs medical attention, we will provide medical treatment as necessary.
+GLAA's nurse visits both dormitories every school morning and is on call throughout the day.
+If needed, transportation to medical facilities can be provided by the school at the parents' expense.
 The school nurse is committed to a holistic approach to wellness that includes fostering a close relationship with parents and deans in order to offer the best care possible.
+As a residential school, all students (dorm and village) must submit a current health appraisal or physical every two years as required by the State of Michigan.